 Needed Future Leadership Skills That Are Weak Today

-- change management.
+- Managing change

 What Can Be Done About the Leadership Gap?

 To avoid a discrepancy between areas of strength and areas of need, our white paper offers 5 steps that organizations can take to help bridge the leadership gap between current leadership talent and future leadership needs: